 Please review our email troubleshooting guides:

-If you are still experiencing issues after reviewing the article, please open a ticket with Support, describing the issue you are experiencing and the steps you have taken to troubleshoot.
+If you are still experiencing issues after reviewing the articles, please open a ticket with Support, describing the issue you are experiencing and the steps you have taken to troubleshoot.

 My upgrade or installation to Sisense 6.7 or later failed in the testing stage with the message “Failed to connect to to web server”